brentley/ecsworkshop/content/platform/infrastructure.md

 In this workshop, we manage the infrastructure with this repository, and then each service will be maintained in it's own separate repository.

-This repository will generate CloudFormation Stacks that will build 2 independent environments called **Acceptance** and **Production**.
+This repository will use 2 CloudFormation Stacks that will build our cluster environment and ALB.

+We will then use ecs-cli to deploy our applications into this cluster.

 ![mu-environment](/images/mu-topology-vpc.png)